 Yamaha calls this guitar a thinline cutaway.
 This newly redesigned model was given a distinct oval abalone rosette to help you stand out from the crowd.
 The oval shape was chosen to give you a thicker lower-mid response.
 It also makes the low-end stand out more.
 The top is made from Sitka Spruce.
 Both the sides and the back are made of Nato.
 To finish the guitar off, Yamaha gave it a Rosewood fretboard and bridge.
 The bracing is a non-scalloped “X” type.

-This kit includes a ton of great things to get you started.
-It has the gig bag, clip-on chromatic tuner, strap, extra strings, picks, and an awesome instructional DVD to get you started.
 The strings are made of steel to help you produce a bright, loud sound.
 Overall, this guitar is well suited for beginner to intermediate players looking for something new.

 Acoustic Electric Guitars Buyers Guide